PPR 26 Tonner 0-6-0ST: Characteristics

 The engine's cylinders were inclined and arranged outside the 7/8 in thick plate frames.
 The steam chests were arranged between the frames, with the slide valves being actuated by Stephenson valve gear through rocker shafts.

 Service

 NZASM

 As a result of the outbreak of the Second Boer War in 1899 and since the PPR was owned by a British registered company, the railway and its rolling stock were seized by the ZAR government in October 1899, only five months after the railway was completed to Pietersburg.
-The railway was then worked briefly by the Nederlandsche-Zuid-Afrikaansche Spoorweg-Maatschappij (NZASM), until that railway was itself seized by the invading British military forces towards the end of the same year.The South African Railways - Historical Survey.
-Editor George Hart, Publisher Bill Hart, Sponsored by Dorbyl Ltd., Published c.
-1978, pp. 20, 22-23, 25.
+The railway was then worked briefly by the Nederlandsche-Zuid-Afrikaansche Spoorweg-Maatschappij (NZASM), until that railway was itself seized by the invading British military forces towards the end of the same year.

 Imperial Military Railways

 All railway operations in the two Boer Republics, the ZAR and the Orange Free State, were taken over by the Imperial Military Railways (IMR) in 1899 and operated by the invading military for the duration of the war.